Make External Hard Drive Bootable in Windows 10

 G:\xcopy g:\*.* /s/h/f d:\

-All those commands are used to make your external hard drive bootable.
-Select the bootable drive at the Windows startup, it will boot Windows immediately.
-If you receive a message says: "Could not open the BCD template store.
-Status = [c000000f]", try the following commands to repair console to rebuild BCD or, you can watch the video to fix your boot problems (BCD problems are included).
+To make your external hard drive bootable, use commands like those listed.
+Once booted, select the drive at Windows startup to immediately boot Windows.
+If you receive a "Could not open the BCD template store" message with status [c000000f], try repairing the console to rebuild BCD or watch a video to fix boot problems, including BCD issues.

 attrib c:\boot\bcd –h –r –s